-Our Commitment to Biodiversity
+Our Commitment to Nature

 At NextEnergy Group, we are committed to mitigating impacts on nature as much as possible, and supporting the shift towards restoration and nature-positive outcomes.
 These commitments are set out in our Biodiversity Position Statement.
 To fulfill them, we re focused on addressing climate change, promoting local biodiversity, and encouraging circularity in the solar value chain as part of our Sustainability Strategy and supporting Framework.